What is the Dime Novel Bibliography?

 Who is responsible for the project?

-This project is hosted and coordinated by Falvey Memorial Library at Villanova University.
+This project is hosted and coordinated by Falvey Library at Villanova University.
 Several other institutions have shared raw data and/or contributed data entry labor to help build the site, including Northern Illinois University, the University of South Florida, Stanford University, Bowling Green State University, Oberlin College, and the Library of Congress.
 Significant work on the listings related to Beadle and Adams was funded through a CLIR Digitizing Hidden Special Collections and Archives grant.
+Significant work on the listings related to Street & Smith was funded through a grant from the National Endowment for the Humanities.

 For a full list of individuals who have directly participated in the project, see the Credits page.